shotgunsoftware/tk-core/docs/platform.rst

 - An interface to startup DCC applications that centralizes the business logic of discovering executable paths, setting a proper environment for launch, and initializing toolkit integration during the launch phase.
-This is described in detail in the :ref:`Launching Software` section.
+This is described in detail in the :ref:`launching_software` section.

 Engine Events